input-output-hk/cardano-tutorials/node-setup/000_install.md

 ## Build and install the node

-Now we build and install the node with ``cabal``, which will take a couple of minutes the first time you do a build.
+Now we build and install the node with cabal, which will take a couple of minutes the first time you do a build.
 Later builds will be much faster, because everything that does not change will be cached.

    		cabal install cardano-node cardano-cli